icon picker

 🌳 Plants

-If you’re staying less than 2 weeks: You don’t need to water the plants.
-Charles the cleaner will water them before and after your stay.
+If you’re staying less than two weeks: You don’t need to water the plants.
+Our cleaner, Charles, will water them before and after your stay.

-If you are staying for longer than 2 weeks and Charles isn’t cleaning while you are here: Please water (not too much!) once per week.
+If you are staying for longer than two weeks and Charles won’t be cleaning while you are here: Please water (not too much!) once per week.
 We’ve specifically chosen low-water, low-admin plants, so over-watering might kill them.

 are the most popular food delivery apps, available on iOS and Android.